-Credit 1 Grades 9-12 Year This course is an introduction to the various materials and techniques used in art.
-The elements and principles of art will be introduced; the foundation for all art.
+Year Credit 1 Grades 9-12 Est. Fee \$27 This course is an introduction to the various materials and techniques used in art.
+The elements and principles of art will be introduced.
 Projects will include drawing, painting, clay, sculpture, printmaking, design and many more.
 This class is a must for most future art classes.
-Return to course offering page: 9, 10, 11, 12